tscholze/kotlin-kpi-native-blinkt/README.md

 ## Special thanks to

 BitSpittle, CharLEE, Clovis and TheDome from the [Kobweb Discord](https://discord.com/invite/5NZ2GKV5Cs) to support Kotlin beginners like me.
-As well as Sebastian Aginer from JetBrains to get me back into Kotlin with his Twitch Streams.
+As well as Sebastian Aigner from JetBrains to get me back into Kotlin with his Twitch Streams.

 ## License